guoyu07/decisions/README.md

 # Decisions

-This plugin tries to make it easier to make decisions instead of allow options in your WordPress site.
-Define some immutable options in a configuration file and they'll ***always*** be that way
+Define values in a JSON file and they will override corresponding option values from the database.
+ALWAYS.

 ## Requirements